zjohl/simple-database-challenge/README.md

 [Thumbtack Simple Database Challenge](https://www.thumbtack.com/challenges/simple-database)

 # Execution Instructions

+Simple run `java -jar simple-database-challenge.jar` in the `simple-database-challenge` directory.

 # Thought Process

 I decided to implement my solution in Java, which I am fairly familiar with, but to use a few new technologies.
 My experience in Java is limited to introductory CS classes which mainly focused on algorithmic design and simple object-oriented classes.
 Therefore, I decided to use a new IDE, Intellij and new Java libraries, JUnit and Mockito.
 This also gave me a chance to explore Javadocs which I have not previously been introduced to.